SmoothWAN/SmoothWAN-docs/docs/features.md

 [-> Upcoming features <-](https://github.com/TalalMash/SmoothWAN/projects/1)

 - Preset network configuration for various hardware
+- Use [your own VPN](https://smoothwan.com/vpn/) on top of Speedify/Engarde/TinyFEC.
 - Unique interface name for USB network devices per port
 - Data caps and statistics in Speedify/PBR/others are persistent due to the previously mentioned features
 - Speedify installer, auto-update and version selection